e-dub/CoronaSouthTyrol/README.md

 # Corona data, model and forecast for South Tyrol

-Mathematical approximation of data for the second wave of COVID-19 in South Tyrol with data starting on 6 October 2020.
+Mathematical approximation and data for the second wave of COVID-19 in South Tyrol with data starting on 6 October 2020.
 Exponential growth and a serial interval of four days are assumed.

+### Second wave:

 <p align=left><img width="100%" src="fig/ModelDailyCasesSouthTyrol.svg"></p>